systemetic-dev/Pythonn/README.md

 ### Pythonn
- [In this i practice how to write clean          code] basics clear
+ In this i practice how to write clean          code basics clear
  • if-else
  • loops
  • functions
+ • Lists
 now moving to advanced
  OOPs
  some edge cases